anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Not all those who wander are lost.
+Quote: Correction does much, but encouragement does more.

-By: J. R. R. Tolkien
+By: Johann Wolfgang von Goethe